A Journey of Innovation and Tools Development

 Our energy modeling journey has been one of constant evolution, pushing the boundaries of what’s possible in energy system analysis.
 Each model we’ve developed has addressed unique challenges, contributed to critical global discussions, and inspired innovations in the tools that support them.
 Here’s how our models and tools have grown together.

-India MARKAL Model
+India MARKAL MODEL

 The Beginning of Energy System Modeling in India